uncomfyhalomacro/myjournal/how to use microos desktop.md

 Install all the `xdg-desktop-portal` implementations especially gnome and gtk.
 Blurry fonts are usually affecting gtk apps and not qt apps.

+# Issues

+NVIDIA drivers don't load as fast causing some issues with the login manager.
+Workarounds is a force `systemctl restart display-manager.service`.

+# Update on my current usage

+I stopped using it.
+MicroOS has some of it's perks but the current state of the operating system is still in it's beta/alpha state so some moving parts are inherently broken.
+It's probably because of the lack of contributors and interest from SUSE and openSUSE for the desktop variant of MicroOS.
+As much as I want to become a contributor, I realize I lack the time to do so because of work and personal problems and issues I still have to fix a lot in real life.